devjmetivier/gatsby-plugin-page-progress/README.md

 Default: `0`

 > Sets the height of the footer.
 The width of the progress bar will be scaled appropriately to reach 100% before reaching the page footer.

+#### `headerHeight`

+Required: ❌

+Accepts: `number`

+Default: `0`

+> Sets the height of the header.
+The width of the progress bar will be scaled appropriately to reach 100% while offsetting the height of a fixed header and moves the progress bar below the header.

 ## [Examples](#examples)